 Participant registration system for runners event

-A few months ago I got an task to create a simple participant registration system (personal project).
-People are registering to the running event via this system.
-This blog post contains information how this system was built.
-I'm interested to investigate new technologies so I decided to create mixed system which is using Google and MS Azure platform.
+A few months ago I got a task to create a simple participant registration system (personal project).
+People are registering for the running event via this system.
+This blog post contains information on how this system was built.
+I'm interested in investigating new technologies so I decided to create a mixed system that uses Google and MS Azure platforms.

 General requirements for the system